pjcampbe11/template-injection/README.md

-### Originally submitted this technique to Mitre back in Oct 2017 with @evalstrings
+ __Originally submitted this technique to Mitre back in Oct 2017 with @evalstrings__

-   __Both the technique and detection have been validated to work__
+ // The technique & detection have been validated to work

 ```
 5 years later and major email security vendors still_can't_block_this ¯\_(ツ)_/¯